1broseidon/configmanager/README.md

 ## Features

-- **Support for Multiple Formats:** Seamlessly load and save configurations in JSON, YAML, TOML, and INI formats.
+- **Support for multiple configuration formats:** JSON, YAML, TOML, INI
+- **Dynamic format detection:** Automatically determine the format based on file extension.
-- **Environment Variable Integration:** Override configuration values using environment variables for flexible deployments.
+- **Environment variable overrides:** Easily override configuration values using environment variables.
-- **Dynamic Configuration Reloading:** Update configuration settings on-the-fly without restarting your application.
-- **Simple and Intuitive API:** Easily integrate configuration management into your Go projects.
+- **Data flattening and unflattening:** Simplifies access to nested configuration values.
+- **Concurrency-safe access:** Uses mutexes to ensure thread safety when reading and writing configuration data.
-- **Extensible Design:** Add support for new configuration formats or sources through a well-defined interface.
+- **Extensible design:** Supports custom configuration loaders and savers through interfaces.
+- **Thoroughly tested:** Includes a comprehensive suite of unit tests for reliability.

 ## Installation

-To use `configmanager` in your project, follow these simple steps:

-1. **Install Go:** Ensure that you have Go installed on your system.
-If not, download and install it from the official [Go website](https://golang.org/).
+1. Make sure you have Go installed on your system.

-2. **Get the Package:** Use the `go get` command to fetch the `configmanager` package:
+2. Use `go get` to install the `configmanager-go` package:

    ```bash
    go get github.com/1broseidon/configmanager
    ```

-3. **Import:** Import the package into your Go code:
+3. Import the package into your Go project:

    ```go
    import "github.com/1broseidon/configmanager"